 To see what we discussed in previous meetings

-You can view past Agendas and Minutes (from January 2014 onwards), and view dates and agendas for upcoming meetings.
-Click here to access Minutes and Agendas (January 2014 to the present date).
+Click here to access past Minutes and Agendas.
 For Agendas & Minutes prior to this date please contact the Clerk who will be able to assist you with your query.